-The different methods have been used to predict the wind speed at 50 m height from that measured at 10 m.
-The Charnock relation has been used to estimate the roughness.
+The three different methods have also been used to predict the wind speed at 50 m height from that measured at 10 m.
 The ratio of measured and predicted wind speeds at 50 m has been built.

-As an example a scatter plot of the ratio versus the stability parameter 10/L is shown in Figure 4 for the gradient method.
+As an example a scatter plot of this ratio versus the stability parameter 10/L is shown in Figure 4 for the gradient method.
 It can be seen that the prediction works well in the unstable regime, while a large and systematic deviation is found for stable stratification.
-The deviation already exists for neutral conditions.